learn-co-curriculum/phrg-rspec-intro/README.md

 end
 ```

-Here is a similar approach, but using `let`. `let` takes a symbol and a block of code, and executes lazily.
+`let` takes a symbol and a block of code, and executes lazily.
 Meaning, only if you invoke the `let` by using its symbol invocation will the code inside the `let` be run.
 This is a much better approach than `before`.

 In our spec file using `before`, the `@valid_attributes` and `@invalid_attributes` objects were created in both the `"is valid with standard size"` and `"is invalid with too small a size"` examples.
 That's 4 object creations.